 November 2014 - Comment invited on Outline Development Plan

-Public comment is invited on an Outline Development Plan (ODP) which has been prepared for the 'Residential' zoned portion of Lot 520 (189) Salvado Road, Jolimont, commonly known as the Former Nursery Site.
+Public comment was invited on an Outline Development Plan (ODP) which has been prepared for the 'Residential' zoned portion of Lot 520 (189) Salvado Road, Jolimont, commonly known as the Former Nursery Site.
 Visit the Outline Development Plan page for more.

 October 2013 - Approval sought for amendment to Town Planning Scheme